New Personal Income Data for Linn and Benton CountiesDecember 17, 2018

 Personal income data includes wage and salary income, but it also includes other sources of income.
-One of these other income sources is transfer payments from the government.
+One other source of income is transfer payments from the government.
 Transfer payments include social security income, food stamps, Medicare and Medicaid, welfare income, and student grants and loans received from the government.
-Personal income also includes dividends, interest, and rent that people receive.
+Personal income also includes interest, dividends, and capital gains that people receive.
 Farm income is another component captured in personal income data.

-The first graph shows Benton and Linn counties compared with Oregon and the nation in terms of per capita personal income.
-Benton County’s ($42,245) per capita income level in 2016 exceeded Linn County but lags behind Oregon and the U.S. Linn County’s ($38,365) per capita income level was significantly less than both the state and the nation.
+Benton County’s ($45,273) per capita income level in 2017 exceeded Linn County’s, but lags behind Oregon and the U.S. Linn County’s ($40,380) per capita income level was significantly less than both the state and the nation.

-The second graph illustrates the short-term and long-term percent change in per capita personal income in Benton and Linn counties, Oregon, and the United States.
-The short-term change is shown in the over-the-year percent change from 2015 to 2016.
-Both counties and Oregon all had a gain in PCPI from 2015 to 2016.
-Benton County’s PCPI grew 2.7 percent, faster than Oregon and the U.S. Linn County’s PCPI expanded 2.2 percent, lagging slightly behind Oregon’s growth of 2.4 percent, but faster than the U.S. growth of 1.6 percent.
+Both counties and Oregon all had a gain in PCPI from 2016 to 2017.
+Benton County’s PCPI grew 2.7 percent, slower than Oregon and the U.S. Linn County’s PCPI expanded 3.2 percent, nearly matching Oregon’s growth of 3.4 percent and the U.S. growth of 3.3 percent.

-The long-term trend in PCPI is captured by looking at the annual average percent change from 1969 to 2016.
-Over that period, Benton County’s 5.7 percent per capita personal income growth slightly outpaced Linn County, Oregon, and the nation.
-Linn County’s per capita personal income growth of 5.6 percent matched Oregon (5.6%) and the U.S. (5.6%).
+The long-term trend in PCPI is captured by looking at the annual average percent change from 2001 to 2017.
+Over that period, Benton County’s 3.7 percent per capita personal income growth slightly outpaced Linn County and was similar to Oregon and the nation.
+Linn County’s per capita personal income growth of 3.4 percent was slightly slower than Oregon (3.7%) and the U.S. (3.6%).